Early Care Providers

 - Learn practical strategies for increasing healthy eating, physical activity, and Language Nutrition in the center and in the home

 - Receive the Eat.
 Move.
 Talk!
-Toolkit and a package of items including books, posters, and other materials that support healthy eating, physical activity, and language nutrition
+Toolkit and other materials, as available, to support healthy eating, physical activity, and language nutrition

 - Receive DECAL approved continuing education units